-&lt;sup>5 These include hybrid cycle tracks, which have priority at side roads and accesses; 'parallel' crossings (a zebra crossing with adjacent cycling crossing); and bus stop bypasses, where the cycle route runs continuously around the bus stop as a continuous route.
+5 These include hybrid cycle tracks, which have priority at side roads and accesses; 'parallel' crossings (a zebra crossing with adjacent cycling crossing); and bus stop bypasses, where the cycle route runs continuously around the bus stop as a continuous route.
 On one-way streets we will seek to provide contra-flow cycling provision.

-&lt;sup>6 Cycling UK Briefing 1B
+6 Cycling UK Briefing 1B

-- Action 3 Improve connectivity between cycling and other forms of transport, making it easier to cycle as part of a longer journey - 5.11 Public transport services benefit from more customers if people can easily cycle to a stop or station.
-We will work with partners to ensure that high-quality bike parking is provided at new or refurbished public transport stations and interchanges. - 5.12 Public bike hire schemes (which are well established in London, for example) provide an opportunity for residents, commuters and visitors to include cycling as part of their day, or to cycle as part of a longer journey.
-Working with partners, we will explore potential options for public bike hire provision. - 5.13 Bikes are carried on board the Shields Ferry, which provides a valuable link in the public transport network. - 5.14 Folding cycles are carried on board the Metro.
+Action 3 - Improve connectivity between cycling and other forms of transport, making it easier to cycle as part of a longer journey

+- 5.10 Public transport services benefit from more customers if people can easily cycle to a stop or station.
+We will work with partners to ensure that high-quality bike parking is provided at new or refurbished public transport stations and interchanges. - 5.11 Bikes are carried on board the Shields Ferry, which provides a valuable link in the public transport network. - 5.12 Folding cycles are carried on board the Metro.
 A trial of carrying full-sized bikes on board Metro has been ongoing for some time in Newcastle and may be extended.